swiftsuretech/ndemo/README.md

-# Contact <email> if you need assistance and support to establish a relationship to develop yor own with D2iQ Professional services.
+# Contact <email> if you need assistance and support to establish a relationship to develop your own with D2iQ Professional services.